drug-design/course/docs/chapters/protein-structure.md

 #### Surface Representation

-The surface representation visualizes the molecular envelope of the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/surface-representation-cf156d74'><i class='fa fa-play' aria-hidden='true'></i></button>The surface representation visualizes the molecular envelope of the protein.
 Moreover, a color-code property can be used for the graphical representation of the surface (in the example below: the electrostatic potential).

 ![](https://media.drugdesign.org/course/protein-structure/display_surface.png){: loading=lazy }